mhagiwara/book-reviews/technology.md

   - Chapter 2
     - Programmers are constantly in maintenance mode.
 Maintenance is not a discrete activity, but a routine part of the entire development process.
     - Orthogonality - If I dramatically change the requirements behind a particular function, how many modules are affected?
 The answer should be one.
-    - Prototyping generates dispoable code.
+    - Prototyping generates disposable code.
 Tracer code is lean but complete, and forms part of the skeleton of the final system.
     - What to say when asked for an estimate - 'I'll get back to you'
   - Chapter 3
     - Keep knowledge in plain text